Query-Interface/sapio-scp-workshop/exercises/exercise-01.md

 - Navigate to frontend folder
 - update the `env.config.js` file to declare your API endpoint
     - use `cf apps` to find the API url
+- edit the manifest file: update the application name
 - execute the following command: `cf push -f cf/manifest.yml`

 The `manifest.yml` describe how your application should be deployed by Cloud Foundry.
 It provides the following application to SCP: where to find the application, how much memory and disk is required by the application, the buildpack, route information, the required services,...
 More information can be found [here](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html).